lhansra/lhansra/README.md

 - ⚡ Fun fact: I love going for runs with my dog
 -->

  🔭 I’m currently working on my personal portfolio website!
 It's a work in progress but you can check it out at this [link](https://lh-tech-portfolio.web.app/).
-(Just a heads up the contact form does not work yet)<br>
+I'd love any feedback on it, you can leave it on this README in Github.
+(Also, a heads up the contact form does not work yet)<br>
  🌱 I’m currently learning PHP and back-end development.<br>
  👯 I’m looking to collaborate on any projects for social good.<br>
  📫 How to reach me: lovpreethansra@gmail.com<br>